 Dr Matthew Ives is an economist and complex systems modeller currently working at Oxford University on the Oxford Martin Post-Carbon Transition Programme.
 This cutting-edge research programme is focussed on developing solutions to climate change through an understanding of sensitive intervention points in our socioeconomic systems that can enable rapid reductions in emissions.
 Through this programme Matthew is developing a suite of economic models based on complexity science, combining his experience in systems modelling with his passion for sustainability.

-Matthew has previously worked both in the private and public sectors on a diverse range of programmes related to sustainability on land, air and sea.
-His past research ventures have included developing national decarbonisation pathways for the UK; modelling long-term infrastructure planning around water, energy, waste and transport with the UK government, and the United Nations; working on sustainability indicators for the US Forest service; and on modelling commercially important fisheries in Australia.
-He has also spent a number of years as a professional software developer in both small and large private enterprises.
+Dr Ives has previously worked both in the private and public sectors on a diverse range of programmes related to sustainability on land, air and sea.
+His past research ventures have included assessing national decarbonisation pathways in the UK; modelling long-term infrastructure strategies for water, energy, waste and transport for the UK and the United Nations; working on sustainability indicators for the US Forest service; and modelling fisheries in Australia.
+He has also spent a number of years as a professional software developer.

 Matthew holds an Honours degree in Economics, a Masters of environmental management, and a PhD in systems modelling.
 He is an Oxford Martin School Fellow, a Research Member of Wolfson College, Oxford, and a Fellow of the Royal Geographical Society, England.